Negative Balances

 Resolving Negative Balances

-Resolving a negative balance on your card is important to avoid potential fees and interest charges.
-Here's how you or your customers can address it:
+Resolving a negative balance on a card is important to avoid potential service disruptions and additional charges.
+Here’s how cardholders can address it:

 Top Up the Card:

 The most straightforward way to resolve a negative balance is to add funds to the card.
-This can be done through a direct deposit from their wallets into the cards or through whatever means you allow for your customers.
-Bringing the balance back to zero or into the positive range is essential to avoid additional charges.
+This can be done through a direct deposit from their wallets into the card or through any available funding method.
+Bringing the balance back to zero or into the positive range ensures that future transactions process smoothly and helps avoid additional penalties from merchants or card issuers.